Saurabhkr952/Observability/prometheus/readme.md

 ## How to monitor any third party application in Kubernetes
 ![Screenshot_20230809-142927_YouTube ReVanced~2](https://github.com/Saurabhkr952/Observability/assets/32189783/5e74db64-72dc-42c4-a8fa-9e699cdca979)

+## Metric Scraping Components

+To scrape metrics, you'll need to set up three essential components:

+1. **Exporter Application**:
+   - This component exposes a `/metrics` endpoint.

+2. **Service**:
+   - For connecting to the exporter.

+3. **ServiceMonitor**:
+   - It helps in locating and monitoring the services that need to be connected to the exporter.

+By integrating these components, you can effectively scrape, retrieve, and monitor metrics data.

 ## Service-Monitor
 - Define a set of target for prometheus to monitor and scrape.